Functional Central Limit Theorem For Susceptible-Infected Process On Configuration Model Graphs: Abstract

 \section{Abstract}

-We study a stochastic compartmental susceptible-infected (SI) epidemic process on a configuration model random graph with a given degree distribution over a finite time interval.
-We split the population of graph nodes into two compartments, namely, $S$ and $I$, denoting susceptible and infected nodes, respectively.
-In addition to the sizes of these two compartments, we study counts of $SI$-edges (those connecting a susceptible and an infected node), and $SS$-edges (those connecting two susceptible nodes).
-We describe the dynamical process in terms of these counts and present a functional central limit theorem (FCLT) for them, when the number of nodes in the random graph grows to infinity.
-To be precise, we show that these counts, when appropriately scaled, converge weakly to a continuous Gaussian vector martingale process in the space of vector-valued \cadlag\, functions endowed with the Skorohod topology.
+We study a stochastic compartmental susceptible-infected (SI) epidemic process on a configuration model (CM) random graph with a given degree distribution over a finite time interval.
+We split the population of graph vertices into two compartments, namely, $\mathrm{S}$ and $\mathrm{I}$, denoting susceptible and infected vertices, respectively.
+In addition to the sizes of these two compartments, we keep track of the counts of $\mathrm{SI}$-edges (those connecting a susceptible and an infected vertex), and $\mathrm{SS}$-edges (those connecting two susceptible vertices).
+We describe the dynamical process in terms of these counts and present a functional central limit theorem (FCLT) for them as the number of vertices in the random graph grows to infinity.
+The FCLT asserts that the counts, when appropriately scaled, converge weakly to a continuous Gaussian vector semimartingale process in the space of vector-valued \cadlag functions endowed with the Skorohod topology.
+We discuss applications of the FCLT in percolation theory and in modeling spread of computer viruses.
+We also provide simulation results illustrating FCLT for some common degree distributions.